 - Clean out old annuals and trim back your perennials.
 Clearing up dead plants helps keep pests away (and they make for great composting material, too).
 Trimming perennials allows for new growth to sprout more easily in spring.

 - Plant new trees and shrubs.
 Contrary to what you might think, the cool of fall is actually an ideal time to add to your landscaping.
 Trees and shrubs should be planted in the fall after they have become dormant (about early November) or in the spring before new growth appears (around late March).
-Make sure you follow proper planting techniques when adding something new to your landscape — these tips from the West Virginia University Extension Service will help.
+Make sure you follow proper planting techniques when adding something new to your landscape.

 - Winterize your sprinkler and hose systems.
 Don’t let freezing temperatures burst your pipes or sprinkler tubing.
 Shut off the water to your outdoor systems and fill pipes and tubing with pressurized air to prevent problems this winter.

 - Plant bulbs to bloom in the spring.
 If you think ahead and get those bulbs in the ground now, you’ll enjoy more blooming color come spring.